-Annual Bonuses: Consistent with the incentive bonus plan authorized in 2015 and described below under "Elements of Executive Officer Compensation", the Compensation Committee conducted a comprehensive evaluation of corporate and individual performance in 2015 for purposes of determining cash bonuses for Messrs.
+Annual Bonuses: Consistent with the incentive bonus plan authorized in 2016 and described below under "Elements of Executive Officer Compensation", the Compensation Committee conducted a comprehensive evaluation of corporate and individual performance in 2016 for purposes of determining cash bonuses for Messrs.
 Rady, Barton, Wyll and Gammieri.
 Additionally, at the request of the Compensation Committee, Mr. Rady conducted a subjective assessment of Messrs.
 Barton, Wyll and Gammieri's individual performance, which reflected Messrs.
-Barton, Wyll and Gammieri's contribution to the achievement of the Company operations and performance criteria described herein, to be evaluated by the Compensation Committee with respect to the discretionary element of the cash bonuses.
+Barton, Wyll and Gammieri's contribution to the achievement of our operations and performance criteria described herein, to be evaluated by the Compensation Committee with respect to the discretionary element of the cash bonuses.
 Based upon the Compensation Committee's performance evaluation, the relative roles and responsibility for Messrs.
 Rady, Barton, Wyll and Gammieri and objective calculations under our incentive bonus plan (solely for Messrs.
+Barton and Wyll) with respect to the compensation Committee approved the cash bonuses for Messrs.
+Rady, Barton, Wyll and Gammieri and objective calculations under our incentive bonus plan (solely for Messrs.
 Barton and Wyll) with respect to the corporate performance component, the Compensation Committee approved the cash bonuses for Messrs.
-Rady, Barton, Wyll and Gammieri for 2015 as set forth below:
+Rady, Barton, Wyll and Gammieri for 2016 as set forth below: